broxus/ever-wallet-flutter/README.md

 # ton-wallet-crystal-flutter

-TON Wallet Flutter application.
-Manage Free TON wallets and access dApps directly from your cellphone
+EVER Wallet Flutter application.
+Manage Everscale wallets and access dApps directly from your cellphone

 ## How to build & run